Boat or Personal Watercraft

 Before you can apply for an initial general boat or PWC driving licence, you’ll need to:

 - Provide evidence of practical boating experience (unless you’re upgrading an existing general boat driving licence to a PWC driving licence)

 Once you’ve met these requirements, you can apply for a licence by attending a registry or service centre in person and providing:

 - Young adult applicants must be accompanied by a parent or legal guardian who must provide acceptable proof of identity

 - PWC driving licence applicants must also provide two passport acceptable photos.

 General boat and PWC driving licences are issued for one, three, five or 10 years.
 LIcences are issued as paper licences, followed by a plastic licence card.

-Successful completion of certain Yachting Australia (YA) courses is recognised as satisfying the full requirements, including the practical component, for the issue of a general boating driving licence.
+Successful completion of certain Australian Sailing (previously known as Yachting Australia) courses are recognised as satisfying the full requirements, including the practical component, for the issue of a general boating driving licence.

 Other qualifications may be recognised.
 For more information, call 13 77 88.

 Exemption of commercial qualifications